 You can also invest in CMOs backed by private companies such as home builders, banks and financial institutions.
 Independent credit agencies will rank these CMOs, giving them credit ratings based on how risky they are.

-As with all investments, there are risks associated with CMOs.
+As with all investments, some risks are associated with CMOs.
 The return you’ll receive on these investment vehicles will depend largely on changes in interest rates and the fluctuations of the national economy.

-- Prepayment is one of the biggest risks that investors in CMOs face.
+Prepayment is one of the biggest risks that you’ll face as a CMO investor.
 If the borrowers who took out the mortgages in your CMO pay back their loans too quickly, you’ll lose out on the interest payments that these borrowers would normally have made.
 This means your return on investment would be lower.

 The mortgage holders in your CMO need to make their payments for you to earn a profit on your investment.
 If you’ve invested in a CMO that contains thousands of mortgage loans, you won't be hurt if just a few borrowers default on their loans.